Top 10 Wildlife Sanctuaries in India

 Pench National Park

-The world-famous novel, ‘The Jungle Book’ by Rudyard Kipling was inspired by the ‘Pench National Park’ of Madhya Pradesh.
-Most of the descriptions of wildlife in this novel has been based on the actual park sites.
-It is often referred to as the ‘Mowgli Land’.
-Although the dominating species in the park is the ‘White Tiger’, you will also come across the sloth bear, leopard, barking deer and the wild dog.
-Other sources of attraction in this park includes the 170 and more aviary species, making it one of the best places for bird-watching activity.
+The world-famous novel, The Jungle Book by Rudyard Kipling, was inspired by Pench National Park in Madhya Pradesh.
+Most of the descriptions of wildlife in this novel were based on actual park sites.
+It is often referred to as Mowgli Land.
+Although the dominating species in the park is the White Tiger, you will also come across sloth bears, leopards, barking deer, and wild dogs.
+Other attractions in this park include more than 170 aviary species, making it one of the best places for bird-watching.

 8. Bandhavgarh National Park